SupremeVoid/angular-vitest-example/README.md

 # Angular & Vitest

-This is an example application with unit tests running with Vitest.
+This is an example application to demonstrate angular (17.2) working together with Vitest unit tests.

 ## Running unit tests